 Softwood Lye is used for lye priming of unfinished or freshly sanded interior woodwork such as floors, stairs, furniture, and panels.
 The priming prevents the wood from yellowing and enhances the natural grain of the wood producing a white wash finish.
 Softwood Lye may be used for all types of soft wood such as pine, spruce, and pitch-pine.
 Used on larch wood, an antique grey/brownish finish is created.
 Softwood Lye may not be used on hardwood.
-The final colour will first be achieved after 1-2 months.
+The final color will first be achieved after 1-2 months.
 PS!
-By use of Softwood Lye on spruce the wood may assume a greenish colour which will disappear in the course of time.
+By use of Softwood Lye on spruce the wood may assume a greenish color which will disappear in the course of time.

-After a drying time of 8 hours at 20°C/68˚F (the wood must be completely dry), de-nib standing fibres with a fine sanding polishing pad before the final basic treatment.
+After a drying time of 8 hours at 68˚F (the wood must be completely dry), de-nib standing fibres with a fine sanding polishing pad before the final basic treatment.
 Subsequently, vacuum clean the floor.

-|Colours:||Contains white pigments|
+|Colours||Contains white pigments|

 |Disposal||Dispose of contents/container to an approved waste disposal plant.|

-|Storage||Store locked up.
-Keep out of reach of children.
+|Storage||+10-25°C. Keep out of reach of children.
 Do not expose to heat (e.g. sunlight).
 Store frost-free during winter and cool during summer (max. +25°C).|